Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/samples/Sample2_PhoneNumberAdministrationClient.md

 ## Listing all supported countries

-In order to acquire a phone number you will need to know if Azure Communication Services are available in particular country.
-You can do that by retrieving a list of supported countries.
+In order to acquire a phone number you will need to know if Azure Communication Services are available in a particular country.
+You can find out by retrieving a list of supported countries.

 ```C# Snippet:GetAllSupportedCountries
 var supportedCountries = client.GetAllSupportedCountries(locale);